-Learn how to build a one-drawer Shaker stand with tapered legs in a single weekend.
-At each show the 360 WoodWorking team (Glen Huey, Bob Lang & Chuck Bender) demonstrates a variety of techniques that take the stand from design through construction to finish.
+Learn how to build a hanging wall cupboard in a single weekend.
+At each show the 360 Woodworking team (Chuck Bender & Glen Huey) will demonstrate a variety of techniques that take a wall cupboard from design through construction to finish.
 Join the fun each day & learn great woodworking tips along the way

 Barry Gross is known for his famous pen creations.
 If you're looking to learn how to create your own one of a kind pen make sure to catch Barry's seminars happening daily at every Woodworking Show.
 He'll get you motivated and educated!